Here is my kitchen renovation week 1 update!

 Monday night, the guys came to finish tearing out the old kitchen, and then they added drywall to area that previously never had any or had been cut out because of the backsplash tile.

-McClain’s Custom Cabinets delivered the cabinetry Tuesday afternoon last week and most were brought inside so they could start acclimating to our kitchen.
+McClain’s Custom Cabinets delivered the new cabinetry Tuesday afternoon last week and most were brought inside so they could start acclimating to our kitchen.
 The guys starting bringing them in but then we realized some more electrical work needed to be done in order to move forward.
 So, they left for the day and the electricians came in to do their thing.

-Here’s a sneak peek at how the island will look!
+Here’s a sneak peek at how the kitchen island will look!
 I wasn’t going to share the color I chose, but I can’t wait any longer.
 We ultimately went with Benjamin Moore Providence Blue.
 It looks a lot darker in this photo than it actually is.
-But the choice was between Providence Blue and Hale Navy, and we decided the Hale Navy looked way too dark against our floors.
+But the choice was between Providence Blue and Hale Navy, and we decided the Hale Navy looked way too dark against our wood floors.
 So, the island was built last Thursday in order to fabricate the countertops, but, they then had to tear it down because we ran into our first major issue.

 If you look closely in the image above, you can see there are several areas where the old island covered more of the floor than our new island will (even though this island is technically bigger).
 This includes two small areas in the front and then a bit larger chunks in two places in the back.
 So, the island had to be taken back down after a day of setup so that we could have our floors patched.
 So, the floor basically had to be repaired before any additional island work could be done.
 Given that the countertops are going in tomorrow, that meant we were under a crazy tight time crunch.
 Unfortunately, tons of people are remodeling right now because the housing market is going so crazy, so getting someone to come on short noticed was super challenging!

-Meanwhile, the guys at McClain’s finished the pantry shelves and the lowers in the rest of the kitchen.
+Meanwhile, the guys at McClain’s finished the amazing pantry shelves and the lowers in the rest of the kitchen.
 They have completely knocked it out of the park so far, and I know I’m going to really be freaking out when I see everything with the doors.
 We can’t believe just how much more storage space we gained in the pantry already!

 The drywall mudding process started on Thursday.
 They came every night thru Sunday before wrapping it up.
 After the first day, everything already looked so much cleaner and more finished!